willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

    Input is a critical part of the Firefox development infrastructure so minimal downtime is important.

-2. Small, discrete upgrade steps to ease implementation, review and deployment
+2. Small, discrete upgrade steps to ease implementation, review, and deployment

    Input is maintained by one full-time person (me) and a few part-time people who can come and go.
-Having small, discrete upgrade steps make it easier to get the work implemented and reviewed.
+Having small, discrete upgrade steps makes it easier to get the work implemented and reviewed.
 It also makes it easier to spot and fix problems caused by individual steps.